J-V-S-C/Rentx/README.md

 ### Functional Requirements (FR)

-- ✅ FR01 - It should be possible to register a new car.
+- ✅ FR01 - It must be possible to register a new car.
+- ✅ FR02 - It must be possible to list all car categories.

+### Business Rules (BR)

-- ❌ FR02 - It should **not** be possible to register a car with an already registered license plate.
+- ❌ BR01 - It must not be possible to register a car with a license plate that already exists.
-- 🔒 FR03 - The license plate of a registered car **must not be editable**.
+- 🔒 BR02 - The license plate of a registered car cannot be changed.
-- 🚗 FR04 - A newly registered car must be set as **available** by default.
+- 🚗 BR03 - A new car must be registered as available by default.
-- 👤 FR05 - Only **admin users** can register new cars.
+- 👤 BR04 - Only admin users can register new cars.

-### Non-Functional Requirements (NFR)

-- 🔐 NFR01 - The car registration endpoint must validate admin privileges using JWT authentication.
-- ⏱️ NFR02 - The operation should complete within 1 second under normal conditions.

 ---